JakubTabor/Unsupervised_Learning/README.md

 * And to check data properties i use prints of por example: number of target and image size

 # Theni come to the part of data preparation
+* It contains input reshaping, then data splitting, but always i follow how changes shapes